 It’s a very good sign that he sleeps longer stretches at night though.
 It shows that he really is able to, and that is important.
 The routine and his self soothing at night is really great so do keep that up (as I’m sure you would ;) )!

 Yes as you say, a more regular nap schedule is a good idea.
 I would first try the ‘next cycle’ ideas above first but if they do not work right now, then work with the schedule first.
 I know what you mean about the unpredictability, that was always the hardest part for me too, worse than waking up at night is waking up at different times each night …).

 You will have to keep some flexibility in the morning as he does not wake up at the same time each morning.
 You say sleeping till 7am is on a good day, so probably it’s often also earlier.
 Then why not stick to 8.30am: then it doesn’t become too much of a stretch on days when he woke earlier.

 With 45 minute naps and 2 hours awake in between you will then have naps at 8.30am, 11.15am, 2pm, 4.45pm and then the night at 7-7.30pm.
 Try and be consistent (even sometimes putting him to bed when not very tired yet, or stretching a bit) but also flexible (if he’s really tired, don’t keep him up for another half hour, but start with 5 minutes.
 Next day you may win another 5 minutes …).

-PS: You may also find my "Nap in a Snap" guide helpful.
+PS: You may also find my No Tears Naps (aka "Nap in a Snap") ebook helpful.
 It takes you through 3 easy steps to set up a the best-fit nap routine (including a log, sleepy signs explained, settling tips, ...).